mikemartinez99/clover-Seq/README.md

 - [Citation](#citation)

 ## Introduction
-The pipeline was inspired by the [tRAX pipeline](https://github.com/UCSC-LoweLab/tRAX) but adapted to be compatible with Snakemake and allow parallel processing on the [Dartmouth Discovery HPC](https://rc.dartmouth.edu/discoveryhpc/).
-This pipeline supports the analysis of tDRs, mature-tRNAs and RNA modification for human (hg38), mouse (mm10), and fly(dm6) genomes.
+This pipeline supports the analysis of tDRs, mature-tRNAs and RNA modification for human (hg38), mouse (mm10), and fly(dm6) genomes. **In development:** support for zebrafish and mitochondrial information

 ## Databases
 tRNA-genome references encompass the full host genome with additional tRNA-specific gene information obtained from [gtRNAdb](https://gtrnadb.ucsc.edu) through [tRNA-scan](https://lowelab.ucsc.edu/tRNAscan-SE/) experiments.
 These references are pre-downloaded along with pre-built Bowtie2 indices and hosted on the [Genomics and Molecular Biology Shared Resources](https://geiselmed.dartmouth.edu/gsr/) on Discovery for ease of use and efficiency.
 However, if you wish to build from scratch, or customize the reference, a workflow for doing so is included.